emutos/manual/usermanual/docs/index.md

 ### Desktop Accessories ###

+Desktop Accessories are programs that stay resident in memory, and are available from the Desktop menu.
+They have an extension of ``.ACC``.
+To activate, put the file in the root directory of your boot drive, and reboot.
+To deactivate, rename the file and move it to a different directory, then reboot.
+Or simply reboot and boot from a different drive.
+You can also hold a control key down while booting to bypass loading accessories and the ``C:\AUTO`` directory.

 ### Control Panel eXtensions ###

 Control Panel eXtensions (CPXs) are short programs that extend the control panel.
 They terminate and stay resident, much like [desktop accessories](#desktop-accessories).They are available in some versions of TOS, and in EmuTOS.